Healthy Homes Assessment Clive

 Clive Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Clive and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory throughout Clive and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the conformance to any Healthy Homes Standard that apply or will be applicable during the tenancy of the rental property.
+• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

 From 1 July 2024